arangodb/spring-data/tutorial/README.md

 - `@EnableArangoRepositories`: Defines where Spring can find your repositories
 - `arango()`: Method to configure the connection to the ArangoDB instance
 - `database()`: Method to define the database name
-- `returnOriginalEntities()`: Method to configures the behaviour of repository save methods to either return the
+- `returnOriginalEntities()`: Method to configures the behavior of repository save methods to either return the
   original entities (updated where possible) or new ones.
 Set to `false` to use java records.

 ```java